 Photography for publication requires a permit.
-Due to staff limitations, permits will only be issued with advance written notice and all such activities will be scheduled during normal working hours (10 a.m. to 5 p.m., Tuesday thru Friday, except holidays.)
-The applicant will be expected to bear the costs of additional staff time involved in such projects.
+Due to staff limitations, permits will only be issued with advance written notice and all such activities will be scheduled during normal working hours (10:00 am to 4:00 pm, Tuesday thru Friday, except holidays.)
 To request stock photographs or permission to photograph for publication, please contact:

-Public Affairs Department

-The Henry Morrison Flagler Museum

-One Whitehall Way

-Palm Beach, Florida 33480
+Public Affairs Director The Henry Morrison Flagler Museum One Whitehall Way Palm Beach, Florida 33480 or via e-mail at: PublicAffairsDirector@FlaglerMuseum.us

-publicaffairsdepartment@flaglermuseum.us

-Whitehall's French Renaissance Dining Room.
-Image ©Flagler Museum
+Whitehall's French Renaissance Dining Room. ©Flagler Museum